Small Business Factoring for Payroll Financing

 |Employee retention||Your factoring line grows as your business grows|

 |No balance sheet debt||Competitive rates start at .9%|

 Small Business Payroll Financing with Accounts Receivable Example

-- Company ABC submits application to Bankers Factoring
+- Company ABC applies to Bankers Factoring for Payroll Funding.

-- Bankers Factoring receives payment from ABC customer on day 60
+- Bankers Factoring receives payment from ABC customers on day sixty.

-- Company ABC receives rebate of $10,000 less factoring fees, depending on when the customer pays
+- Company ABC receives a rebate of $10,000, less factoring fees, depending on when the customer pays.